krawaller/kranium/docs/site/site.md

 	    }]
 	}).open();

 It's easy to visualize the resulting structure, and events can be defined on elements upon creation.
 But aren't we cheating here - where is all the styling?
-Kranium practices separation of concerns, so the styles are meant to be loaded from the `kss` folder, so our `app.kss` should look like follows to correspond to the previous example:
+Kranium practices separation of concerns, so the styles are meant to be loaded from the `kss` folder.
+Therefore our `app.kss` should look like follows to correspond to the previous example:

 	.myTab {
 	    icon: path/to/my/icon;